-To this end we shall deal in some detail with the procedure which is usually pursued by the Bayesians for the analysis of weak spectral lines in gamma-ray spectra situated on the continuous constant background, which may, under our terms, be adopted by the frequentists as well.
-The procedure is nicely presented by Sivia [11], and was recently used by Klapdor et. al. [12] to support their first ever hint of a positive result for the neutrinoless double beta decay.
+To this end we shall deal in some detail with the procedure which is usually pursued by the Bayesians for the analysis of weak spectral lines situated on the continuous constant background, which may, under our terms, be adopted by the frequentists as well.
+The procedure is nicely presented by Sivia [10], and was recently used by Klapdor et. al. [11] to support their first ever hint of a positive result for the neutrinoless double beta decay.
 As we shall see it will turn out to be quite useful generally, for the definition of significance of arbitrary count in the presence of background which is known with arbitrary precision.